jacobtomlinson/carte-noire/_posts/2020-05-30-mechanical-bird.md

   - intimacy
   - love
 ---
 Touch me and make me whole.
 Remind me of my body; this world is physical but I forget.
 Everything I’ve touched I have wanted to touch.

 This morning, I drank hot tea.
 For lunch, I touched the stove.
 Before dinner, I caressed my thighs.
 At night, I fingered my blankets.

 No. Don’t tell me what I want.
 Show me.

 When was the last time I wrote a love letter to a friend?
 A love letter, or just a message.
 A something something, a lovely love thing, a special nothing.
 I can’t draw hearts.
 Mine always get too fat and squishy.
 I’ll draw a star instead.

 Love me.
 Replace the gaps in my life and then I’ll forget you when they’re filled.
-Be my best friend for a week and I’ll tell you I love you and that you’re great.
+Be my best friend for a week and I’ll tell you I love you and you’re great.

 Help me with my family.
 I can’t choose them.
 I love my mom, but I do nothing for her.